Efficient removal of residual oxygen from nobel gases

 Challenge

 Most materials form oxide layers on their surface at room temperature and in air.
 This is often not desirable and can be disruptive in oxygen sensitive processes.
-In order to reduce/avoid material oxidation, oxygen sensitive processes are often conducted in ultra high vacuum (UHV) conditions.
+In order to reduce or avoid material oxidation, oxygen sensitive processes are often conducted in ultra high vacuum (UHV) conditions.
 UHV facilities can be expensive in purchase and operation, while materials with low vapor pressure cannot be processed at such conditions.
 An alternative is the usage of an oxygen-free atmosphere, namely inert gas (e.g. argon and nitrogen) atmosphere.
-However, even 99.999 % clean inert gases (purity 5.0) still contain residual oxygen, which can be significantly disruptive.
+However, even 99.999% clean inert gases (purity 5.0) still contain residual oxygen, which can be significantly disruptive.
 In UHV facilities often titanium swarfs are used as oxygen traps, which induce the formation of TiO2 and, hence, reduction of the oxygen partial pressure.
 SiH4 can be used as oxygen trap as well, which reacts with oxygen in the inert gas under formation of SiO2 and H2.
 However, SiH4 is a highly reactive substance, while H2 is a highly reactive reaction product, which (after removal of oxygen) remains as contaminant in the inert gas.

 Our Solution

-Scientists from the Clausthal University of Technology have developed a procedure, which bypasses the aforementioned challenges and removes the residual oxygen from nobel gases.
-Thereby, a voltage is applied between two electrodes, which are adjoined to the nobel gas, followed by electric/gas discharge in the nobel gas.
-This induces the removal/erosion of metal from at least one of the electrodes, which leads to formation of nanoparticles in the inert gas.
+Scientists from the Clausthal University of Technology have developed a procedure, which bypasses the aforementioned challenges and removes the residual oxygen from inert gases.
+Thereby, a voltage is applied between two electrodes, which are adjoined to the nobel gas, followed by electric or gas discharge in the nobel gas.
+This induces the removal or erosion of metal from at least one of the electrodes, which leads to formation of nanoparticles in the inert gas.
 The latter and the general tendency of metallic nanoparticles (e.g. iron and aluminum) to oxidation are well known.
 However, the present invention impressively exploits the formation of metallic nanoparticles by spark synthesis and enables the reduction of the residual oxygen in an inert gases (e.g. argon and nitrogen) to extremely low contents of 1 x 10-13 ppm and even beneath.
 According to the invention, double passage of the process allows to reach a residual oxygen content of 3.5 x 10-15 ppm.
 The metallic nanoparticles, which are formed by spark synthesis and intercept the oxygen, are themselves separated by HEPA filters (or similar).
 Thus, the residual oxygen from the treated inert gas is bound in form of metal oxides and separated in filters.

-Fig. 1: Device for removal of residual oxygen from nobel gases (left side) and exemplary TEM image showing metallic nanoparticles (right side) synthesized with the spark generator (inset in the TEM image).
+Fig. 1: Device for removal of residual oxygen from inert gases (left side) and exemplary TEM image showing metallic nanoparticles (right side) synthesized with the spark generator (inset in the TEM image).
 Source: German patent application DE102021121928A1, international patent application WO2023025716A1 and Mr. V. Olszok (TU Clausthal).

 Advantages